benjamin-chan/PracticalMachineLearning/predictionAssignment.md

 ## 5:      E 3607
 ```

-Split the dataset into training and probing datasets.
+Split the dataset into a 60% training and 40% probing dataset.

 ```r